Wouldn’t it be nice if, once you found the right tenant, your work was done? Routine rental property...Read More

-Rental leasing trends for 2020 are revealing a few surprises: The main one is Tenants want their Rent Payments Reported.
+Trends for 2021 are showing a few surprises: The main one is Tenants want their Rent Payments Reported to Credit Bureaus.

-Tenants Want to Report Rent Payments to Credit Bureau
+Tenants Want to Know How to Report Rent Payments to Credit Bureaus

 On average, tenants spend about 40% of their income on rent, and they want credit for it — literally.
 Tenants realize that paying rent on time every month can raise their credit scores, and they are looking for landlords who report rent payments.